expo/expo/guides/Expo Documentation Writing Style Guide.md

 In most cases, to refer to multiple platforms (Android, iOS and Web) in one sentence or order sections on a particular page, follow the pattern: **"Android, iOS, and Web"**.

+### Referencing Expo Go

+When referencing Expo Go, the supported text should avoid implying: "running an app", "developing an app" or "previewing an app".
+One alternative to avoid these constraints is: "testing your project".

 ## Punctuation

 ### Use double quotes in prose